sveltejs/vite-plugin-svelte/docs/faq.md

 For reference, check out [windicss](https://github.com/windicss/vite-plugin-windicss/blob/517eca0cebc879d931c6578a08accadfb112157c/packages/vite-plugin-windicss/src/index.ts#L167).

-### What is going on with vite and `Pre-bundling dependencies:`?
+### What is going on with Vite and `Pre-bundling dependencies:`?

-Pre-bundling dependencies is an [optimization in vite](https://vitejs.dev/guide/dep-pre-bundling.html).
+Pre-bundling dependencies is an [optimization in Vite](https://vitejs.dev/guide/dep-pre-bundling.html).
 It is required for CJS dependencies, as Vite's development server only works with ES modules on the client side.

 Thanks to [a new API in Vite](https://github.com/vitejs/vite/pull/4634), [vite-plugin-svelte](https://github.com/sveltejs/vite-plugin-svelte/pull/157) automatically handles pre-bundling these for you.